jchester/spc-kit/README.md

 successfully.
 Folks were doing this stuff by hand in the 50s without fuss.
 Turning it into SQL makes it even easier to apply in a modern context.

-See "References" for some more detailed reading.
+See [References and Further Reading](#references-and-further-reading) for some more detailed reading.

 ## What it can do